GiZilla Monster Grappling Grips Review

 One of the best features is actually the “guick release’ tab.
 When you pull very hard the material will cinch up making it very hard to transfer from exercise to exercise, but not with GiZilla.
 With the excption of detaching them from bands, I have absolutely no problem moving from one movement to the next.

-GiZilla Conclusions
+GiZilla Conclusion

 For me, a training tool like GiZilla is an asset and has really accelerated my grip training specifically for BJJ.
 I highly recommend it alongside a proper program including rows, chinups, and deadlifts.